MirjamC/xml-workshop/_sources/4_example_ET.md

     print(student.text)
 ```

 2. Declare the namespace in elementTree.
-You therefore create a Python dictionary with the namespace abbreviation and the uri *without* the curly brackets.
+You therefore create a Python dictionary with the namespace abbreviation and the identifier *without* the curly brackets.

 ```{important}
 When you want to declare namespaces in Python, you can not blindly use the namespaces as you see them in your XML file when